awslabs/crossplane-on-eks/examples/upbound-aws-provider/composite-resources/database-examples/aurora/README.md

 k delete -f aurora.yaml
 k delete -f defination.yaml
 ```
-Note : The role aurora-monitoring & rds-proxy will eventually be part of composition , till then it will required be create these roles external to the composition.
+Note : The role aurora-monitoring & rds-proxy will eventually be part of composition , till then it will be required to create these roles external to the composition.